-While cutting and scraping, start the bacon cooking – I usually just pull it apart into pieces and cook in pan.
-Use either a large skillet for 12 ears or a 5 quart pot for the 5 dozen ears.
-Cook on lowest setting, you don’t want burnt bacon.
-It will leave some grease in bottom on pan – that’s ok, it adds taste.
+While cutting and scraping, start the bacon cooking – I usually just pull it apart into pieces and cook in a pan.
+Use either a large skillet for 12 ears or a 5-quart pot for the 5 dozen ears.
+Cook on the lowest setting, you don’t want burnt bacon.
+It will leave some grease in the bottom on pan – that’s ok, it adds taste.
 You can add as much bacon as you want, but you only need 3-4 slices pulled apart for the 5 dozen.
-So judge for smaller pan.
+So judge for a smaller pan.

 Cooked to Death – Green Beans

 Italian flat green beans (frozen) or canned kitchen sliced (Green Giant)

 I like to use the frozen Italian flat green beans, but the Green Giant kitchen sliced ones work well too.
 If you use the can ones, like my mama told me – pour out the liquid in the can, rinse beans and add to pot.
 Just about cover the beans used with chicken broth.

 Add bacon, pull apart in pieces, add chopped onion – a few thick slices chopped is good, and don’t forget the pepper.
 I don’t usually salt until almost ready to serve – you may not need any as you cooked them to death in chicken stock.
 I usually use the low sodium chicken stock, but even so, it’s still salty.

 Bring to a boil, and then simmer for a couple of hours or more – cooking a long time gives its flavor and cooks the beans till their soft.
 Southern green beans are really cooked down.